Whenever anyone asks me how to get started with indoor gardening, my answer is always the same: start with herbs.

 Chives

-Chives are one of the easiest herbs to grow indoors.
+Chives are one of the trickier herbs to grow indoors.

 With their mild onion flavor, chives are perfect for garnishing dishes like eggs, potatoes, salads, and even soups.

-They love a bit of sunlight and are one of the fastest herbs to regrow after trimming, so you’ll have fresh chives at your fingertips all the time.
+I find they’re one of the fastest herbs to regrow after trimming, so you’ll have fresh chives at your fingertips all the time.
+It’s like the more you cut, the more you get!

 Try this fragrant garlic chive variety or this type that produces pretty pink blooms.